 Who doesn’t love visiting a local u-pick farm?
 These bucolic destinations are perfect for families looking for afternoon fun or couples seeking a romantic outing.
 But for u-pick farm owners, this time of year means hard work.
 Fortunately, the right approach can make this season a success.

-Hiring friendly staff will make all the difference.
-Since you-pick operations don’t rely on as many laborers as other agriculture sites, be sure to take your time as you consider your team of employees — they’re the face of your farm, after all.
+Hiring friendly staff to operate your u-pick farm makes all the difference.
+Since u-pick operations don’t rely on as many laborers as other farms, you can take the time to carefully select a team of employees who are adept at engaging with the public.
+Your staff is the face of your farm, after all.

-Last but not least, you’ll want to make sure your business is up to code with the right policies to protect you, your employees and your customers.
-Maintaining the proper insurance for your you-pick berry farm will help you run your business with confidence.
-This also lets your guests know that your site and products are safe.
+Maintaining proper insurance for your u-pick farm helps you run your business with confidence.
+This also lets your guests know that your farm and food products are safe.

 Some of the most common insurance policies for pick-your-own operations include crop coverage, peak season coverage and workers compensation.
 Agritourism insurance can also be added to certain policies to better protect your company in case of incident.

 If you need help reviewing your insurance options, know that your Farm Bureau agent is always here to help.